 Rural Roadwater Rescue (RRR): Pioneering sustainable road infrastructure

 In the changing landscape of environmental challenges, roads and highways are key elements in addressing local and regional climate change issues.
-The Rural Roadwater Rescue (RRR) project illustrates this potential, transforming the way we think about road and highway design.
+The Rural Roadwater Rescue (RRR) project illustrated this potential, transforming the way we think about road and highway design.

 Rijkswaterstaat’s commitment to climate adaptation through RRR